Blood on the Saddle

-Blood on the Saddle is an American country-punk band, though often referred to as a cowpunk band, from Los Angeles, California, United States.
+Blood on the Saddle are an American country-punk band, though often referred to as a cowpunk band, from Los Angeles, California, United States.
 Greg Davis (vocals, guitar) formed the band in early 1983 with the original line-up of Ron Botelho (upright bass, bass) and Hermann Senac (drums, vocals).
 Annette Zilinskas (vocals, guitar) joined in the summer of 1983.
-They released three albums, one EP and songs on one compilation before that line-up broke up in 1987.
+They released three albums and songs on one compilation before that line-up broke up in 1987.
 Band leader Greg Davis has continued the band to present day, with one break to work with The Vandals and Candye Kane.
 Eventually the band recorded two more EPs and six more albums, getting three of them out officially, which were released in 1993, 1995, and 2001, respectively.
 A fourth album, The Mud, the Blood & the Beer, was recorded in 2008 and released to all digital platforms in 2020.
-A fifth album, True Blood, was recorded in 2013, and has since been put out in 2019 on all digital platforms.
+A fifth album, True Blood, was recorded in 2013, and has been available since 2019 on all digital platforms.